Close-up of green fern fronds with curled young leaves in a lush forest setting.

 Nature Connection

 Much has been said about the importance of connecting with nature.
-Extensive studies by the Nature Connectedness Research Group at Derby university have shown that whilst being in nature for example, going for walks or playing games in a green space is good for wellbeing, there is much greater benefit to be had for both the individual and nature itself by going beyond simple contact.
+Extensive studies by the Nature Connectedness Research Group at Derby university have shown that whilst being in nature, for example going for walks or playing games in a green space is good for wellbeing, there is much greater benefit for both the individual and nature itself by going beyond simple contact.

 Nature connectedness is about our relationship with nature - how intimate, how vibrant, how meaningful is it for each of us?
 And how can we deepen our relationship with nature?